 If your baby is not moving or breathing, begin CPR and call 911.
 Parents and caregivers of all infants and children should be trained in CPR.

 Always put a baby to sleep on its back.
 (This includes naps.)
 Do NOT put a baby to sleep on its stomach.
-Side sleeping is unstable and should also be avoided.
-Allowing the baby to roll around on its tummy while awake can prevent a flat spot (due to sleeping in one position) from forming on the back of the head.
+Also, a baby can roll onto the stomach from its side so this position should be avoided.

-Only put babies to sleep in a crib.
-Never allow the baby to sleep in bed with other children or adults, and do NOT put them to sleep on surfaces other than cribs, like a sofa.
+Put babies on a firm surface (such as in the crib) to sleep.
+Never allow the baby to sleep in bed with other children or adults, and do NOT put them to sleep on other surfaces such as a sofa.

 Let babies sleep in the same room (NOT the same bed) as parents.
 If possible, babies' cribs should be placed in the parents' bedroom to allow for night-time feeding.

 Avoid soft bedding materials.
-Babies should be placed on a firm, tight-fitting crib mattress with no comforter.
+Babies should be placed on a firm, tight-fitting crib mattress without loose bedding.
 Use a light sheet to cover the baby.
 Do not use pillows, comforters, or quilts.

 Make sure the room temperature is not too hot.
 The room temperature should be comfortable for a lightly clothed adult.
 A baby should not be hot to the touch.

 Offer the baby a pacifier when going to sleep.
 Pacifiers at naptime and bedtime can reduce the risk of SIDS.
 Doctors think that a pacifier might allow the airway to open more, or prevent the baby from falling into a deep sleep.
-A baby that wakes up more easily may automatically move out of a dangerous position.
 If the baby is breastfeeding, it is best to wait until 1 month before offering a pacifier, so that it doesn’t interfere with breastfeeding.
-Do not force a baby to use a pacifier.

 Other recommendations from SIDS experts: